Complex and Adaptive Dynamical Systems: A Primer: Random Branching Theory

-\underline{\bf Generating function formalism}\\ We have introduced in chapter {\em ``Random Boolean Networks''} the generating functions for probability distribution.
+\runinhead{Generating Function Formalism} {In Chap.~\ref{chap_networks2}, we introduced} the generating \hbox{functions} for probability distribution.
 This formalism is very useful when one has to deal with independent stochastic processes, as the joint probability of two independent stochastic processes is equivalent to the simple multiplication of the corresponding generating functions.

 We define via